Fire (comics): Powers and abilities

-The original Green Fury had magical flame breath powers due to Brazilian mysticism.
-She could control her flame breath to allow her to fly and land like a rocket.
-She was able to mystically alter her clothing when needed and change the color of her eyes from green to black, and vice versa.
+The original Green Fury had the ability to breathe mystical green fire from her mouth.
 She was also able to create and cast illusions with her "dazzle power" and fire blasts with her white-hot flame or super-cold freezing flame.
 Her green flame had the magical ability to heal and repair her costume after a battle.
 Beatriz was also trained by Batman in hand-to-hand combat.
-Due to the events of the Crisis on Infinite Earths, Green Fury never had any of these magical powers and had a new revised origin.
+In post-Crisis continuity, Green Fury never had any of these magical powers and had a new revised origin.